lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 PineTime Smart Watch will be worn by people of all ages (maybe pets too)...
 Thus we shall _plan for failure!_

-_What happens if the firmware gets corrupted or truncated while transmitting the firmware update over Bluetooth LE?_
+_What happens if the firmware gets corrupted or truncated while transmitting the firmware update over Bluetooth LE?
+Will PineTime get bricked?_

 We won't overwrite the existing firmware as we receive the new firmware.
 We'll stage the new firmware in a separate area in PineTime's Flash ROM.